 It makes a great day trip or short break.

 How to Get to Oxford

 Trains leave for Oxford Station every 5 to 10 minutes from Paddington Station.
 The journey takes about an hour.
-In the fall of 2017, standard round trip, off-peak tickets were about £25, but much cheaper round trip fares are available when purchased as two, one-way tickets, well in advance.
+In 2019, standard round trip, off-peak tickets were about £25, but much cheaper round trip fares are available when purchased as two, one-way tickets, well in advance.